vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/holy-ground_Bakker/03_Studies_in_Early_Saivism/26_At_the_Right_Side_of_the_Teacher.md

 However, I have not found in the Mahābhārata an exact parallel of the situation

-described in the Śāṅkhāyanagr̥hyas¯utra, in which the position of the audience is specified.
+described in the Śāṅkhāyanagr̥hyasūtra, in which the position of the audience is specified.

 The sitting position of guru and novice in early Śaiva initiation ritual